alexwkleung/block-url-extension/README.md

      - [service_worker.ts](https://github.com/alexwkleung/block-url-extension/blob/main/src/service-worker/service_worker.ts)
      - [content.ts](https://github.com/alexwkleung/block-url-extension/blob/main/src/content/content.ts)
    - Basic overview:

      - `service_worker.ts` runs in the background when the extension is running.
 It handles displaying the error page and reading your tab data to execute existence logic between the tab URL and storage.
      - `content.ts` handles the document logic on the client, specifically an observer to detect the document state.
 It communicates with the service worker using messages to execute code.

+   - In addition, [url-exists-in-chrome-storage.ts](https://github.com/alexwkleung/block-url-extension/blob/main/src/utils/url-exists-in-chrome-storage.ts) is the utility function used in `service_worker.ts` to determine if the error page should be sent to the client or not.

 6. **Why are there are two ways to insert a comment?**